-Hidden in the depths of the forests of Lapland are a smattering of glass igloos, providing the most plush views of the Northern Lights anywhere in the world
+Hidden in the depths of the forests of Lapland is a smattering of glass igloos, providing the plushest views of the Northern Lights anywhere in the world

-The igloos at Sinetta have a 360-degree glass roof that allow guests to stare up at through the to see the crystal clear night sky.
-Away from the urban light pollution of the nearby town these remote igloos couldn’t be more isolated.
-They are tucked away, nestled among the trees, allowing perfect conditions for watching the Aurora Borealis – or Northern Lights – the magical lightshow that splashes rays of green and pink light across the night skies.
+The igloos at Sinetta have a 360-degree glass roof that allows guests to stare up at through the to see the crystal clear night sky.
+Away from the urban light pollution of the nearby town, these remote igloos couldn’t be more isolated.
+They are tucked away, nestled among the trees, allowing perfect conditions for watching the Aurora Borealis – or Northern Lights – the magical light show that splashes rays of green and pink light across the night skies.

 Igloos come in a range of sizes for couples or families, and each one has a Northern Light alarm which can be turned on so guests can get some sleep and let someone else do the watching, and then, when the Lights appear, the alarm encourages guests to either watch from the warmth of their igloo or pop outside, drink a warm tipple and be at one with the remote, chilly landscape.

 Nearby is a fantastic restaurant that serves roasted meats and where you can taste some of the exquisite regional dishes made from locally sourced produce.
 Snowshoes, toboggans and sledges are available to explore the area.
 And a snow sauna and an outdoor jacuzzi allows guests the chance to stay warm under the stars – the perfect way to unplug from modern life and get a taste of how the local Sami people have lived in harmony with nature for centuries.